WAKE OF LIBERTY recommends a reading and interpretation of Old Nick’s texts in a way that turns their content on its head.

 It is, in fact, a cautionary tale with a postmodern twist.
 If one were to read between the lines, seeing through the book’s framing device, the technique becomes evident.
 The central message confronts itself, turning the text into its own rebuttal, and Machiavelli finds himself warning against his own advice.
 He makes his case genially and surreptitiously, without a hint of schmaltz.

-Having based part of WAKE OF LIBERTY on Machiavelli‘s texts and discourses, I can corroborate this groundbreaking interpretation.
+Having based part of WAKE OF LIBERTY on Machiavelli‘s texts and discourses, I stand behind this groundbreaking interpretation.
 Cooley, one of WOL’s two main characters in The French Revolution Tour, is a Machiavellian ghost, among other things, and very adept to making frightful remarks.
-Every misanthropic statement he makes concerning the necessity of violence in the human condition — how civilization hinges on the death and destruction of all opponents, leading to the rewriting of history in terms that please the victor — it’s all accurate, at least when taking history into account.
+Every misanthropic statement he makes concerning the necessity of violence in the human condition — how civilization hinges on the death and destruction of all opponents, leading to the rewriting of history in terms that please the victor — is accurate, at least when taking history into account.

 The answer is in the reader.
 It’s always in the reader.